ArcaneEngineer/ECS-tutorials/part6.md

 Finally, our ECS has become a standalone system which, if so desired, could be pasted into it own source file and loaded by our main script, [`part6.js`](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part6.js).

 The rest of our code has been organised in such a way that it should clear up all doubts about what is what (and thus, what belongs where).
-While it is by no means the end of the evolution of our ECS, it gives us some elbow room to work in in future parts.
+While it is by no means the end of the evolution of our ECS, it gives us some elbow room to work with, in future parts.

 In the next part, we will look at implementing some new gameplay features.